Analysis Tasks and Skills

 aa

-In terms of analysis, the most common form of elicitation is discovering requirements.
+In terms of analysis, the most common form of elicitation is the discovery of requirements.

 GATHERING VS. ELICITATION